-Next feed your bias tape thru the double fold bias tape maker.
+Next feed your bias tape thru the double fold bias tape maker (this is the bias tape maker that I have).
 As you pull the fabric through, use your iron to press it into place.

 Roll it up and set it aside (I made WAY more than I needed).

 Cut from the print fabric cut for the liner bottom piece: